AUC Modernizes Records and Processes Campus-wide

 Like healthcare IT teams across the country, SIU Medicine’s Process Automation Team has navigated three significant challenges in recent years:

-• Staffing and new work models: Even before the COVID-19 pandemic, the healthcare provider shortage had been a growing concern to public health professionals.
-Now, the industry must adapt to new hybrid and remote work models.
+• Staffing and new work models: Healthcare provider shortage remains a growing concern to public health professionals.
+The industry must adapt to new hybrid and remote work models.

 • Interoperability: Operating across numerous systems, healthcare organizations need timely and secure access to health data to optimize outcomes for the people they serve.